← All Posts

 Walmart gives suppliers access to dozens of metrics through Scintilla — sales dollars, units, instock, AUR, GMROII, fill rate, weeks of supply, margin, comp sales, tender amounts, forecast accuracy, and more.
 It's a lot of data.

-But not all metrics carry equal weight.
-When your Walmart buyer opens their dashboard to evaluate your business, they're looking at a specific set of KPIs.
-These are the numbers that determine whether you get more shelf space or less, whether your item stays in the planogram or gets dropped, whether the conversation at your next line review is a celebration or an intervention.
+But not all of it matters equally.
+When your buyer opens their dashboard to evaluate your business, they're looking at a specific set of KPIs.
+These numbers determine whether you get more shelf space or less, whether your item stays in the planogram or gets cut, whether your next line review is a celebration or an intervention.

 1. Omni Sales (Store + eCommerce)

-Why it matters most: Sales is the fundamental measure of your business at Walmart.
-Everything else — instock, margin, forecast accuracy — exists in service of sales.
+Sales is the metric.
+Everything else — instock, margin, forecast accuracy — exists in service of it.
 A supplier with growing sales gets the benefit of the doubt on other metrics.
 A supplier with declining sales gets scrutiny on everything.

-The nuance: Buyers don't just look at your absolute sales — they look at your sales relative to the category and relative to the competition.
-If you grew 5% but the category grew 12%, you actually lost share.
-If category context is available, use it.
+And here's what a lot of suppliers miss: buyers don't just look at your absolute sales.
+They look at your sales relative to the category.
+If you grew 5% but the category grew 12%, you lost share.
+That's not a win.

 2. Instock Percentage

-Why it's critical: Instock is the operational metric buyers care about most after sales.
-It directly measures whether you're keeping product available for customers.
+Instock is the operational metric buyers care about most after sales.
+It directly measures whether customers can actually buy your product.
 Low instock means lost sales, and Walmart takes lost sales personally.

-The threshold: Category-dependent, but in general: below 95% triggers a conversation, below 92% triggers a corrective action request.
+The thresholds are category-dependent, but generally: below 95% triggers a conversation, below 92% triggers a corrective action request.
 For eCommerce, the bar is higher — 98% is the target.

 3. OTIF (On Time In Full)

-The stakes: Poor OTIF can result in financial penalties (fines), reduced order quantities, or loss of direct-store-delivery privileges.
-It's not just a metric — it has direct financial consequences.
+Poor OTIF can result in fines, reduced order quantities, or loss of direct-store-delivery privileges.
+It's not an abstract metric.
+It has direct financial consequences.

 4. Average Unit Retail (AUR)

-What it is: The average selling price per unit, calculated as total sales dollars divided by total units sold.
+The average selling price per unit: total sales dollars divided by total units sold.

-Why it matters: AUR tells you what customers are actually paying for your product.
+AUR tells you what customers are actually paying.
 It reflects your pricing strategy, promotional cadence, and markdown activity.
 A declining AUR means you're selling cheaper — which might be intentional (promotions) or might signal a problem (excessive markdowns, price competition).

-How to track it: Calculate from Sales & Inventory: pos_sales_dollars / pos_sales_units.
+Calculate it from Sales & Inventory: pos_sales_dollars / pos_sales_units.
 Track weekly and compare year-over-year.

-The strategic angle: AUR is where merchandising and finance intersect.
+This is where merchandising and finance intersect.
 Your buyer manages a category budget, and your AUR directly impacts their margin mix.
-If your AUR is dropping without a corresponding increase in units, you're becoming a less profitable part of their category — and that's a dangerous position.
+If your AUR is dropping without a corresponding increase in units, you're becoming a less profitable part of their category.
+That's a dangerous position to be in.

 5. Sell-Through Rate

-Why buyers care: Sell-through measures the health of your inventory flow.
-A high sell-through rate means product is moving quickly — stores are selling what they receive, and inventory isn't sitting.
-A low sell-through rate means product is accumulating, which ties up shelf space and warehouse capacity.
+Sell-through measures the health of your inventory flow.
+High sell-through means product is moving — stores sell what they receive, and inventory isn't piling up.
+Low sell-through means product is accumulating, tying up shelf space and warehouse capacity.

-Why it matters for shelf space: Walmart's planogram decisions are heavily influenced by sell-through.
+Walmart's planogram decisions are heavily influenced by sell-through.
 Items with strong sell-through earn more facings.
-Items with weak sell-through get fewer facings — or get cut entirely at the next modular reset.
+Items with weak sell-through get fewer facings — or get dropped entirely at the next modular reset.

 6. Weeks of Supply

-What it is: How many weeks of sales your current inventory can cover, assuming the current sales rate continues.
+How many weeks of sales your current inventory can cover at the current sales rate.
 Calculated as on-hand inventory units divided by average weekly units sold.

-Why it matters: Weeks of supply is the balance metric.
+Weeks of supply is the balance metric.
 Too low (under 2-3 weeks) and you risk going out of stock.
-Too high (over 8-10 weeks for most categories) and inventory is sitting, occupying shelf space and potentially needing markdowns.
+Too high (over 8-10 weeks for most categories) and inventory is sitting, taking up shelf space and potentially heading for markdowns.

-The buyer's perspective: A buyer managing 500 items in a category doesn't have time to monitor every item's inventory.
-They look at weeks of supply as a quick health check.
+A buyer managing 500 items in a category doesn't have time to monitor every item's inventory.
+They use weeks of supply as a quick health check.
 If your numbers are in range, you don't get a conversation.
 If they're out of range — in either direction — you will.

 7. Digital Penetration

-What it is: The share of your total sales that comes through eCommerce channels (walmart.com, pickup, delivery) as opposed to in-store purchases.
+The share of your total sales that comes through eCommerce channels (walmart.com, pickup, delivery) vs. in-store purchases.

-Why it's increasingly important: Walmart's eCommerce business is growing faster than its store business.
-Buyers are expected to grow their digital numbers, and that means they're evaluating suppliers partly on their eCommerce contribution.
-A supplier with strong store performance but no eCommerce presence is leaving growth on the table — and that's a gap your buyer will notice.
+Walmart's eCommerce business is growing faster than its store business.
+Buyers are expected to grow their digital numbers, which means they're evaluating suppliers partly on eCommerce contribution.
+Strong store performance but no eCommerce presence?
+That's a gap your buyer will notice.

-The strategic play: Digital penetration isn't just a metric — it's a growth lever.
-If your items are well-positioned for online purchase (good images, accurate descriptions, competitive pricing, strong reviews), you can grow total sales without needing more physical shelf space.
+Digital penetration is a growth lever.
+If your items are well-positioned for online purchase — good images, accurate descriptions, competitive pricing, strong reviews — you can grow total sales without needing more physical shelf space.

 Putting It Together

-These 7 KPIs — Omni Sales, Instock, OTIF, AUR, Sell-Through, Weeks of Supply, and Digital Penetration — form a complete picture of your Walmart business:
+These 7 KPIs form a complete picture of your Walmart business:

 KPI What It Answers